28 Cygni

 28 Cygni is a binary star in the northern constellation of Cygnus.
 It is a faint blue-white hued star but visible to the naked eye with an apparent visual magnitude of 4.93.
-The distance to 28 Cyg, as estimated from its annual parallax shift of 3.9 mas, is around 620 light years.
+The distance to 28 Cyg, as estimated from its annual parallax shift of 3.9 mas, is around 840 light years.
 It has an absolute magnitude of −2.56, which means that if the star were just 10 pc away it would be brighter than Sirius, the brightest star in the night sky.

 This primary object is a B-type main-sequence star with a stellar classification of B2.5 V, per Lesh (1968).
 Slettebak (1982) found a class of B2 IV(e), which would suggest this is a more evolved subgiant star.
 It is a Be star, which means the spectrum displays emission lines due a disk of ejected gas in a Keplerian orbit around the star.
 The star displays short-term variability with two or more periods, and is classified as an SX Arietis variable by Samus et al. (2017).
 It is spinning rapidly with a projected rotational velocity of 320 km/s; estimated at round 80% of the critical rotation rate.
 This is giving the star an oblate shape with an equatorial bulge out to 6.5 times the Sun's radius, compared to 5.7 at the poles.

-The central star is orbited by a secondary companion star, which is a subdwarf O star.
-After previous failed attempts to find the star, the companion was detected using interferometry, but the orbital parameters are unknown.
+The companion is a subdwarf O star.
+After previous failed attempts to find the star, the companion was detected using interferometry.
+It has an orbital period of nearly a year and is separated by 1.9 astronomical units from its host.